wso2-extensions/esb-connector-file/docs/topics.md

 * For files on an FTP server, the URI format is ftp://[ username[: password]@] hostname[: port][ relative-path]  (e.g., ftp://myusername:mypassword@somehost/pub/downloads/test.txt).
 For creating a file, the file path should have extension (e.g. , file:///home/user/test/test.txt)
 * inputContent [optional] : The content of the file.
 * encoding [optional] : The encoding that is supported.
 Possible values are US-ASCII ,UTF-8  and UTF-16 .
+* isBinaryContent [optional] : Set to true if input content should be handled as binary data.
+Input content is expected to be base64 encoded binary content.
 * setTimeout [optional]: The timeout value on the JSC(Java Secure Channel) session in milliseconds. e.g., 100000.
 * setPassiveMode [optional]: Set to true if you want to enable passive mode.
 * setSoTimeout [optional]: The socket timeout value for the FTP client. e.g., 100000.